Ian Hill

-Ian Hill (born 20 January 1951) is an English musician, best known as the bassist and the sole continuous member for the heavy metal band Judas Priest.
+Ian Frank Hill (born 20 January 1952) is an English musician, best known as the bassist of the heavy metal band Judas Priest.
+Along with lead guitarist Glenn Tipton, he is one of only two members who've appeared on all of the band's studio albums.

-Biography
+Judas Priest

-Hill learned how to play the double bass from his father, a bass player for local jazz acts.
-His father died when he was fifteen.
-In 1970, together with schoolmate K. K. Downing, Hill formed heavy metal band Judas Priest.
+In 1970, together with schoolmate K. K. Downing, Hill joined heavy metal band Judas Priest.
 He has been playing bass with the band ever since and is now the longest-serving member of the band, following Downing's departure in 2011.

 During the early years of the band, he played bass by finger-picking, but since the album Killing Machine he has played with a pick.

+Hill is credited with playing bass on all of Judas Priest's albums, but on Painkiller bass was double-tracked with Don Airey's bass on a Minimoog synthesizer.
 Hill is responsible for bringing Rob Halford into Judas Priest.
 The two met while Hill was dating Halford's sister and mentioned that he needed a new vocalist for his band.
 Halford accepted, leaving his previous band Hiroshima, and brought along drummer John Hinch, who would later be dropped by the band after one album due to "musical inadequacy", according to Judas Priest's website.